 The cost of bringing an extra rabbit into your home isn’t quite as expensive as you may think.
 You will of course pay a little extra for groceries and fresh vegetables but you probably won’t notice especially as a pair of bonded bunnies will share everything.
 Straw, veggies, pellets, toys, housing – everything!

 Where you may incur a little extra cost is veterinary fees.
 Spaying or neutering is an essential procedure before putting a new pair of rabbits together, not just to prevent unwanted litters but the more relaxed manner of bonded rabbits will help with the bonding process, especially in same-sex pairings.

 Rabbits will also require regular health checks and yearly injections but some of these costs can be avoided by adopting a second bunny rather than buying.
 Adopted rabbits are often neutered or spayed and inoculated before being re-homed.

-If you want to read more on the cost of keeping a rabbit, read our article here.
+Find out more about the cost of keeping a rabbit here.

-You may ask yourself why bonding two rabbits together can be difficult ?
-After all rabbits are highly social! aren’t they?
-Well the answer again lies with a rabbit’s nature and evolution.
-As prey animals rabbits are naturally mistrusting of other animals, even their own kind.
+You may ask yourself why bonding two rabbits together can be difficult?
+After all, rabbits are highly social! aren’t they?
+Well, the answer again lies with a rabbit’s nature and evolution.
+As prey animals, rabbits are naturally distrusting of other animals, even their own kind.

 This is another reason that adoption rather than buying is a wiser choice.
 Rather than picking your new companion yourself, why not take your spayed/neutered rabbit to the shelter and make a few introductions.

-If your rabbit does show a keen interest in certain bunnies you can pick your favourite, alternatively he might not show any at all!
+If your rabbit does show a keen interest in certain bunnies you can pick your favorite, alternatively, he might not show any at all!
 The only disadvantage to this approach is that potentially you might end up going home with several bunnies!